 At the age of nine, my first encounter with Fighting Fantasy was Deathtrap Dungeon, which I enjoyed so much I went on to collect the rest.
 Apparently a lot of other people enjoyed it as well; 14 years later, this same book was converted into a 3D video game by Eidos Interactive.
 In the USA, the series stopped after book 21, and so did my collection.
 Many years later when I discovered that in other countries the series had continued far further, I bought all the books I had missed and began reliving my childhood.
 Here in this web site, I have set out to catalog the series of Fighting Fantasy books and related works, and provide descriptions, pictures, maps and solutions where applicable.
 I have tried to make everything as accurate as possible, but some errors may remain.
 The material presented is strictly for personal use, and none of it is meant to infringe in any way on the rights of the many authors and illustrators.
 I can only thank them all for providing me with so many wonderful memories.

-The site consists of a mosaic of scanned covers with descriptions gleaned from the backs, some of the rarer artwork, and a few step-by-step solutions.
+The site consists of a mosaic of scanned covers with descriptions gleaned from the backs, some of the rarer artwork, and several step-by-step solutions.
 Most items have been rated according to my personal tastes, using Derek the Troll from Warlock Magazine.
 This chart shows the possible ratings.